 What Does the Art Therapist Do While I Make my Art Image?

-Generally, your therapist sits quietly, thinking about you and about how she can best understand and help you.
-She is calmly ‘holding the space’.
+Generally, your therapist sits quietly, thinking about you and about how they can best understand and help you.
+They are calmly ‘holding the space’.

 Art Therapists do not usually make art in the session themselves.
 However, if it seems appropriate and therapeutic for you, your therapist may use the materials alongside you.

 Most Art Therapists do not take written notes during the session, but some do like to work this way, in order to record important things you say.
-If your therapist takes notes, you should feel free to ask to see the notes (in her presence) if you wish to, and ask her to explain anything you don’t understand.
+If your therapist takes notes, you should feel free to ask to see the notes (in their presence) if you wish to, and ask them to explain anything you don’t understand.

 What Happens After I’ve Made my Art Image?